 2. Is laser tattoo removal painful?

 While laser tattoo removal has gained a reputation for being painful, it’s only about as unpleasant as getting the tattoo in the first place.
 It’s completely bearable and is often compared to the sensation of a rubber band snapping against the skin.
 If this is something that worries you, a topical numbing cream can be used to increase your comfort.
 Additionally, a cryogenic cooling device is often used during your laser tattoo removal session, numbing the skin’s surface with cold air.
 Ask during your consultation what options are available to you at the laser clinic so you can be prepared for your first appointment.
+Is laser tattoo removal painful has been one of the most commonly asked questions we hear.

 3. Can laser hair removal be used to revise a tattoo?